SLAYmore99/CPP-ASSIGNMNET/README.md

 <li> Transpose</li><br><br>
   </li>
   </ol>
 <li> Define a class Person having name as a data member.
 Inherit two classes Student and Employee from Person.
 Student has additional attributes as course, marks and year and Employee has department and salary.
 Write displayO method in all the three classes to display the corresponding attributes.
-Provide the necessary methods 10 show runtime polymorphism.</li><br><br>
+Provide the necessary methods to show runtime polymorphism.</li><br><br>
 <li> Create a class Triangle.
 Include overloaded functions for calculating area.
 Overload assignment operator and equality operator.</li><br><br>
 <li> Write a program to read two numbers p and q.
 If q is O then throw an exception else display the result of p/q.</li><br><br>
 <li> Rewrite Matrix class of Q8 with exception handling.
 Exceptions should be thrown by the functions if matrices passed to them are incompatible and handled by main() function.</li><br><br>